yanyanfu/Athena/README.md

-This is official codebase for the paper "Combining Call Graphs and Neural Code Semantics to Improve Automated Impact Analysis"
+This is official repository for the paper "Combining Call Graphs and Neural Code Semantics to Improve Automated Impact Analysis"